Word Recovery in Large Language Models Enables Character-Level Tokenization Robustness

-Most closely related to our setting, recent work by \citet{zheng2025broken} shows that instruction-tuned LLMs retain strong performance under a wide range of non-canonical tokenizations, including character-level and randomly segmented inputs, often preserving over 90\% of canonical-tokenization accuracy across benchmarks.
-While this work establishes the prevalence of tokenization robustness at the behavioral level, it does not explain the internal mechanisms that enable such robustness, which we investigate in this paper.
+Our work connects these two directions by studying the mechanism underlying robustness to non-canonical tokenization.
+Unlike prior work on lexical reconstruction, which primarily operates within canonical subword tokenization, we focus on character-level tokenization where token boundaries are entirely removed and must be inferred internally.
+Moreover, while prior studies mainly provide observational evidence for lexical representation formation, we provide causal evidence by directly intervening on recovered word-level representations.

 \paragraph{Mechanistic Interpretability.} Mechanistic interpretability seeks to explain the behavior of large language models by identifying the internal computations and representations that give rise to their outputs \cite{elhage2021mathematical}.
-A substantial body of work aims to uncover structured transformer circuits—compositions of attention heads and neurons that implement specific algorithmic functions such as copying, induction, or reasoning primitives \cite{olsson2022context, gouldsuccessor, wanginterpretability, marks2024sparse, zhang2025mechanistic, cui2025compositional,zhang2025eap,wang2025pahq}.
-Beyond circuit discovery, many studies analyze intermediate representations directly.
-Probing methods such as the LogitLens decode hidden states into the output vocabulary, enabling layerwise inspection of how semantic information evolves during inference \cite{logitlen}.
+A substantial body of work aims to uncover structured transformer circuits—compositions of attention heads and neurons that implement specific algorithmic functions \cite{olsson2022context, gouldsuccessor, wanginterpretability, marks2024sparse, zhang2025mechanistic, cui2025compositional,zhang2025eap,wang2025pahq}.
+Probing methods such as the LogitLens decode hidden states into the output vocabulary\cite{logitlen}.
 These techniques have been extended to track hidden-state dynamics and reasoning trajectories in LLMs, revealing structured internal computation across depth \cite{dar2023analyzing, halawioverthinking, merullo2024language, wiegreffe2024answer, yang2025internal,chen2025repreguard}.

 Causal intervention provides a complementary perspective by testing the functional necessity of internal components.
 Prior work intervenes on neurons, attention heads, or representation subspaces to quantify their causal contribution to model predictions \cite{vig2020investigating, meng2022locating, geva2023dissecting, zhang2025understanding, zhanglocate, jiang2025msrs,wang2025truth,dong2025understanding,su2025understanding}.
 Finally, recent research addresses the challenge of superposition, where multiple concepts are encoded within shared activations—using sparse autoencoders and related techniques to extract disentangled, interpretable features from high-dimensional representations \cite{elhage2022toy, scherlis2022polysemanticity, gao2024scaling, saeclaude, ferrando2024know,yu2025pixel,yao2025understanding}.